You, graduate recruitment

 |Degree type||When you can apply||Additional qualifications required|

 We recruit an even mix of law and non-law graduates, and from a wide range of different backgrounds.
-A significant proportion of our trainees have also had experience in other areas before pursuing a career in Law, or have already completed the GDL or LPC so don’t be put off applying at whatever stage you are in your journey.
+A significant proportion of our trainees have also had experience in other areas before pursuing a career in Law, or have already started or completed the SQE, law conversion or LPC so don’t be put off applying at whatever stage you are in your journey.

 Corporate Social Responsibility